 - Preheat oven to 350.

-- Mix together and put into unbaked pie shell.
+- Mix in a large bowl and put into unbaked pie shell.

 - Cover with second crust.